 We believe that it is in the long-term best interests of the Company to provide a significant portion of each executive's compensation in the form of equity incentive awards.
-However, we also believe that it is important to provide base salaries that do not motivate or encourage executives to take excessive risks to ensure future financial security.
-To balance these goals, we believe that the appropriate compensation program includes (a) fixed and performance-based cash and (b) time and performance-based equity incentive awards.
-We focused on the appropriate balance of each of these components in developing our 2015 executive compensation program.
+However, we also believe that it is important to provide base salaries that do not motivate or encourage executives to take excessive risks to ensure future financial security, particularly in light of the complex tax, accounting and legal issues inherent in the Company's transactions.
+To balance these goals, we believe that the appropriate compensation program includes (a) fixed and performance-based cash and (b) service and performance-based equity incentive awards.
+We focused on the appropriate balance of each of these components in developing our 2017 executive compensation program.